ezEngine/docs/docs/effects/particle-effects/particle-behaviors.md

 The *pull along behavior* helps to solve this problem by keeping track of any position changes of the particle effect node and applying a fraction of those movements to all the particles' positions as well.
 This way, if the effect moves a meter, all particles may move 0.8 meters as well.
 One typically only applies a fraction, such that when the effect moves fast, the particles will be stretched long behind it and not move in perfect unison with the effect node, yielding a more convincing effect.

 **Strength:** How much of the effect node's movement should be carried over to the particle positions.

+The video below shows two effects beside each other.
+The left one does not use the pull along behavior, the right one does.
+As can be seen, the particles on the right stay closer to the moving emitter position.

+<video src="media/pull-along-behavior.webm" width="500" height="500" autoplay loop></video>

 ## Raycast Behavior